Medical & Scientific Advisory Board (MASAB)

 Ms. Wirth has published articles on genetic mutations while at Emory Healthcare and reductions of CHF readmissions.
 Research interests include anticoagulation, patient education and reduction of hospital admissions.
 She worked with a team of experts to develop on line curriculum, Stop the Clot: What Every Health Care Provider Should Know.
 Ms. Wirth co-authored a chapter in the third edition text book Managing Oral Anticoagulation Therapy: Clinical and Operational Guidelines.

 Daniel M. Witt, PharmD, FCCP, BCPS

-Dr. Witt has authored or co-authored more than 90 journal articles and 11 book chapters, and has given numerous lectures for continuing education programs.
+Dr. Witt has authored or co-authored more than 100 journal articles and 12 book chapters, and has given numerous lectures for continuing education programs.
 His research interests center on providing practical information regarding the optimal use of anticoagulation therapy to front-line practitioners and patients.
-He was a panel member for the 2012 CHEST Consensus Guidelines for Antithrombotic therapy and is currently serving as a panel member for venous thromboembolism guidelines being developed by the American Society of Hematology.
+He was panel chair for the 2018 Optimal Management of Anticoagulation Guideline chapter and member of the Treatment of Venous Thromboembolism Guideline chapter in the venous thromboembolism guidelines released by the American Society of Hematology.

-Dr. Witt also serves on the Board of Directors for the Anticoagulation Forum and is a member of the American College of Clinical Pharmacy, American Society of Health-Systems Pharmacists, and the International Society on Thrombosis and Haemostasis.
+Dr. Witt also serves on the Editorial Board of the journal Pharmacotherapy and is a member of the American College of Clinical Pharmacy, American Society of Health-Systems Pharmacists, and the International Society on Thrombosis and Haemostasis.

 Click here to register for NBCA’s online curriculum for healthcare professionals.